shipt/specter/README.md

 ## Building and Running Your Own Images

 1. Ensure you have docker installed and working as expected.
-2. Build Specter.Dockerfile
+2. Build Specter.Dockerfile:
    ```
    docker build -f Specter.Dockerfile .
    ```
-3. Build the Specter-Data.Dockerfile
+3. Build the Specter-Data.Dockerfile:
    ```
    docker build -f Specter-Data.Dockerfile .
    ```
-4. Start the Specter docker image
+4. Start the Specter docker image:
    ```
    docker run -e DB=./db/GeoLite2-City.mmdb -e MBAT=<<YOUR_MAPBOX_API_TOKEN>> -v <<FOLDER_WHERE_YOUR_GEOLITE2_MMDB_EXISTS>>:/go/src/github.com/shipt/specter/db -p 1323:1323 <<YOUR_IMAGE_FROM_STEP_2>>
    ```
-5. Start the Specter-Data docker image
+5. Start the Specter-Data docker image:
    ```
    docker run <<YOUR_IMAGE_FROM_STEP_3>>
    ```

 Note: You will probably want to set some other ENV vars in order to get steward working for you.
-The ENV vars can be found here: https://github.com/shipt/specter/wiki/Running-Specter
+The ENV vars can be found [here](https://github.com/shipt/specter/wiki/Running-Specter).

 ## Deployment

 1. Download the appropriate version from the Releases(link when repo is made) page.
 2. Deploy the Specter package to where you plan on running the Specter Webserver.
     - Start Specter with the -db={{Where your GeoLite2-City database is}} -mbat={{Your MapBox Access Token}} flags.
-3. Deploy the Specter-Data package to all nginx servers you wish to monitor.
+3. Deploy the Specter-Data package to all NGINX servers you wish to monitor.
     - Start Specter-Data with the -log ./scripts/access.log flag and any other applicable flags.